-The Astronomical Ephemeris for the Year 1964 (H.M.S.O.).

-The Nautical Almanac for the Year 1964 (H.M.S.O.)
+The Astronomical Ephemeris for the Year 1965 (H.M.S.O.).
+The Nautical Almanac for the Year 1965 (H.M.S.O.).

-Many articles in the standard encyclopaedias will be found useful; so too will the standard short histories of science be found useful: e.g.
+Many articles in the standard encyclopaedias will be found useful; so too will the standard short histories of science: e.g.